You may need a free day-use parking pass to visit Mount Seymour Park in the winter. See the day-use passes page for details.

 Winter backcountry trails

-Between mid-December and March 31 each year, BC Parks installs two winter backcountry ski tour routes (uptracks).
-Both routes begin at the park kiosk at the north end of parking lot 4 nearest Mystery Peak Chairlift.
-The latest trail conditions and Avalanche Hazard ratings are posted at the kiosk.
-Snowshoers, backcountry skiers, snowboarders and hikers can use the backcountry trails throughout the season.
+Between mid-December and March 31 each year, BC Parks installs two winter backcountry ski-tour routes (up-tracks).
+Both routes begin at the park kiosk at the north end of parking lot P4, near Mystery Peak chairlift.
+The latest trail conditions and avalanche hazard ratings are posted at the kiosk.
+Snowshoers, backcountry skiers, snowboarders, and hikers can use the backcountry trails throughout the season.

-Follow the marker poles (orange bamboo/red plastic).
-Follow safe practices and carry appropriate gear at all times.
+Navigate using the marker poles (orange bamboo, red plastic).
+Follow safe practices and always carry appropriate gear.

-The Mount Seymour Backcountry Access trail takes you to the saddle between 1st and 2nd pump and offers great views.
-Trail length is 7km return.
-Trail rating is moderate to difficult depending on snow conditions.
+The Mount Seymour Backcountry Access Trail takes you to the saddle between first and second pump and offers great views.
+The trail is 7 km return and the trail rating is moderate to difficult, depending on snow conditions.
 Return time is three hours on skis, four hours on snowshoes.

-The resort has one high speed quad chair, two double chairs, and a beginner-friendly magic carpet, offering a wide range of terrain.
-Ski and snowboard school, snowshoe tours and ski and snowboard rentals are also available.
-The Resort has a licensed restaurant and cafeteria in the Three Peaks Lodge, located at parking lot 4, and a café in the Enquist Lodge, located at parking lot 2.
+The resort has one high-speed quad chair, two double chairs, and a beginner-friendly magic carpet, offering a wide range of terrain.
+Ski and snowboard school, snowshoe tours, and ski and snowboard rentals are also available.
+The resort has a licensed restaurant and cafeteria in the Three Peaks Lodge, located at parking lot 4, and a café in the Enquist Lodge, at parking lot 2.
 All restaurants offer a wide selection of meals and refreshments.

-Tobogganing is only permitted in the designated areas defined in the CRA operated by Mt.
-Seymour Resorts Ltd. These areas are located near parking lot 2.
+Tobogganing is only allowed in designated areas defined in the CRA, operated by Mt Seymour Resorts Ltd. These areas are located near parking lot 2.

-If you are recreating within the Mt.
-Seymour Resort CRA, you must have a valid ski lift, snowshoeing, or other Mt.
-Seymour Resort pass.
-Park in parking lots 2, 3, 4 and 5.
-For full parking details visit the Mt.
-Seymour Resort website.
+If you are recreating within the Mt Seymour Resort CRA, you must have a valid ski lift, snowshoeing, or other Mt Seymour Resort pass.
+Park in parking lots P2, P3, P4, and Upper P5.
+For full resort parking details, visit the Mt Seymour Resort website.

-Overnight parking is permitted in parking lot 1.
-If you are parking overnight, Mt.
-Seymour Resort requests that you post emergency contact, departure and expected return information in a visible location on the dashboard of their vehicle.
+Overnight parking is allowed in parking lot P1.
+If you are parking overnight, Mt Seymour Resort requests that you post emergency contact, departure, and expected return information in a visible location on the dashboard of your vehicle.